 - San Marino has conceded no more than 5 goals in 7 of their last 8 World Cup qualifying matches.

-- The team has scored only twice in their last 11 home games in World Cup qualifiers.
+- The team has managed to score just 2 goals in their last 12 home games in World Cup qualification.

 Edoardo Colombo – Tommaso Benvenuti, Michele Cevoli, Dante Carlos Rossi, Filippo Fabbri – Alessandro Golinucci, Marcello Mularoni, Alberto Riccardi, Valli Casadei, Samuele Zannoni – Nicola Nanni.